Digimon Ghost Game: Broadcast and distribution

 The first trailer for the series was shown during the 65th episode of Digimon Adventure:.
 The series premiered on Fuji TV on October 3, 2021, set to start after Adventure: in the same timeslot.
 Digimon Ghost Game is broadcast on Fuji Television, and available for streaming on TVer, U-NEXT, Bandai Channel, Anime Hodai and Docomo Anime Store in Japan.
 The series ended with its 68th episode on March 26, 2023.

 Digimon Ghost Game is distributed and streamed simultaneously by Crunchyroll in North America, Central America, South America, Europe, Africa, Oceania, the MENA and CIS zones with English, Spanish, French, Portuguese, Arabic, Italian, German and Russian (1–21) subtitles for premium members within the first week of release.
 Starting in spring 2022, new episodes are available by subscription only, with the first twenty-one episodes remaining available to all users.
 The anime was also simulcast on VRV in the United States.
 In France, the anime is also available on Anime Digital Network and J-One.

 On March 6, 2022, Toei Animation announced that the series would not air the following Sunday due to the Nagoya Women's Marathon.
 On March 7, 2022, Toei Animation and Digimon Ghost Game's social network revealed that they had been affected by a computer hacking attack, with all media produced by the studio facing postponements starting on March 20, 2022.
 In Japan, Fuji TV decided to rebroadcast the first episode of Digimon Ghost Game on March 20 and a selection of episodes in the following weeks during the hiatus.

+An English dub of the series premiered on BBC iPlayer in the United Kingdom on December 1, 2025.

 Soundtrack

 The composer of the Japanese version is Kow Otani.
 Wienners performs the opening theme "FACTION", and Aiiro Apollo performs the series' first ending theme "Pedal" (episodes 1–12).
-BMK performs the second ending theme, "Because I'm Still in Love to This Day" (episodes 13–21).
+BMK performs the second ending theme, "Because I've Been Lovesick" (episodes 13–21).
 Bye-Bye-Hand performs the third ending theme, "Hikariau Monotachi" (episodes 22–31).
 The fourth ending theme, "Monster Disco" (episodes 32–44), was written and sung by Shikao Suga and arranged by Hyadain.
 Kobore performs the fifth ending theme, "Strawberry" (episodes 45–57).
 Penthouse performs the sixth and final ending theme, "Take Me Maybe" (episodes 58–67).